radeeyate/StratoSpore/README.md

 Thank you to the [Apex](https://apex.hackclub.com) team for supporting this project and setting up this event!

 Thank you to [OSH Park](https://oshpark.com) for generously sponsoring manufacturing of all custom PCBs!

+Thank you to [Sean Wallace](https://seanjw.com/) for creating the wordmark/logo for StratoSpore!